-However, European cranberrybush is native to Europe and authorities have deemed it to be invasive in the united states.
+However, European cranberrybush is native to Europe, and authorities have deemed it to be invasive in the united states.

 Because of its ability to adapt to a wide range of soil, this shrub now grows quickly throughout the Eastern US.
-It has now spread so quickly that is beginning to out-compete some native plants in the area.
+It has now spread so quickly that it is beginning to out-compete some native plants in the area.

 European cranberrybush is a larger shrub growing to about 15’ tall.
 It has a rounded form as well as edible fruits.